davemc0/ImgFix/README.md

 ![ImgFix](sample.jpg)

 # ImgFix
-A command line-based raster image editing tool

-Written and maintained continuously from 2000-2022 by David K. McAllister
+A command line-based raster image editing tool by David K. McAllister

 This program is useful for many basic image editing tasks.
 It also is a useful platform for implementing new or one-off algorithms.